eligrey/mumbl/README.md

 Roadmap
 -------

 * 0.1.1
    * Better error handling.
    * A `loaderror` event.
 * A while after version 0.1 is released
    * Create a simple library that makes all MP3, OGG, WAV, etc. links be able to be played using mumbl.
    * Make the demo mumbl-powered music player (it will be renamed "mumblr") portable and reusable.
     * Remove jQuery dependency from mumblr.
     * Make the track title display scroll (maybe using a &lt;marquee&gt;) when it overflows.
 * Version 0.2
    * Full compatability with every major browser.
- * The distant future (version 1.0)
+* The distant future (maybe version 1.0)
    * Create a simplified flash audio back-end for mumbl that integrates much more nicely and has a smaller file size than SoundManager2.